sjara/taskontrol/examples/README.txt

 * example002.py: How to use schedule waves (no GUI).

-* example003.py: Simple use of dispatcher for organizing protocol in trials.
+* example003.py: Simple use of dispatcher for organizing protocol in trials, and providing an graphical interface for starting/stopping.

+* example004.py: Simple use of schedule waves with dispatcher and GUI.